mroonga/mroonga/doc/source/install/others.md

 `/usr/local/share/mroonga/install.sql`.

-Here is an example that installs Mroonga into `~/local` for an user use instead of system wide use:
+Here is an example that installs Mroonga into `~/local` for an user use instead of system wide use.

 ```console
 % ./configure \